allen2000/KS_sample/README.md

 # KS_sample
 What?
-This is rep design for Katalon Studio sample project
+This is rep design for Katalon Studio sample project.

 Why?
 Help the newers learning KS quickly.